vmgabriel/fastapi-ddd-abs-libs/README.md

         - [ ] Check of Validation for User
     - [ ] Logic for Integration installation and save security
     - [ ] Use of Email for Authenticate
+    - [ ] Notifications for User
+    - [ ] Integration of Events for background themes
+    - [ ] Revision for Entrypoint Healthcheck
+    - [ ] Revision for Entrypoint Example, maybe delete this